 CHURCHES & THE FEDERAL DO NOT CALL LIST

 As a non-profit organization, Churches are exempt from the recently enacted Telemarketing Sales Rules.
-However, each Church needs to make an informed decision as to whether or not they want to contact those households on the Federal Do Not Call registry.
+However, each Church needs to make an informed decision if they want to contact those households on the Federal Do Not Call registry.
 Generally, calls from a local Church will be warmly accepted, however there are many people who are adamant about not receiving calls.
 The law does require that all telephone marketers register with the Federal Trade Commission.
-Churches should register for an exempt Subscription Account
+If an outbound calling campaign is part of your church outreach program, make sure your church registers for an exempt Subscription Account

 PERSONAL HOME VISITS